JaredLBailey/JaredLBailey.github.io/_posts/2024-09-02-Robot-Submarine.md

 # Upcoming Year <a name="upcoming-year"></a>

+___

+## ROS 2 Migration <a name="ros2-migration"></a>

 For this upcoming year I've transitioned from the Electrical Team to the Computer Science Team.
 As ROS 1 is set to be depricated in 2025, I'm currently working to update our Python code from ROS 1 to ROS 2.
 My main responsibility is transitioning the task planning code to ensure compatibility with ROS 2.
 To date I have moved and updated the computer vision node as part of this process.

-___

-## ROS 2 Migration <a name="ros2-migration"></a>

-Joining the Electrical tea

 ___